-If you find yourself "Disconnected" or "Somewhat Connected", try some or of these ideas to become more connected -- ---

-lf you find yourself "Disconnected" or "Somewhat Connected", try some of these ideas to become more connected:
+If you find yourself "Disconnected" or "Somewhat Connected", try some of these ideas to become more connected:

-• ll in the blanks.
-Use the following prompts (or some of your own) to discover or rediscover your partner's nermost feelings:
+• Fill in the blanks.
+Use the following prompts (or some of your own) to discover or rediscover your partner's innermost feelings:

 "I feel happy when

 "I am afraid of

 "If I had more time, I would

 "One of my favorite books is

 "One thing I have never told anyone is

 "I get really embarrassed when

-"My favorite meal is
+"My favorite meal is ,,

-• Say "No" to outside activities that take too much time and energy away from your relationship.

-• Participate in community service or volunteering projects together.

-• Start having a weekly "date" night.

-• Plan and dream together.
-Create a list of things you would like to do in your life and share your lists.

-• Take a class or vacation together.

-• Find a hobby or activity you can share with one another.

-• Compliment your partner.
+- Say "No" to outside activities that take too much time and energy away from your relationship. - Participate in community service or volunteering projects together. - Start having a weekly "date" night. - Plan and dream together.
+Create a list of things you would like to do in your life and share your lists. - Take a class or vacation together. - Find a hobby or activity you can share with one another. - Compliment your partner.

-lf you find yourself "Overly Connected" or "Very Connected", try some of these ideas to build your independence:
+If you find yourself "Overly Connected" or "Very Connected", try some of these ideas to build your independence:

-• Maintain, create and nurture friendships with others.

-• Take a class alone or with friends.

-• Volunteer for something your partner is not involved with.

-• Give yourself some alone time walking, jogging, or journaling.
+- Maintain, create and nurture friendships with others. - Take a class alone or with friends. - Volunteer for something your partner is not involved with. - Give yourself some alone time walking, jogging, or journaling.
 Get to know and like yourself.
 When your tank is full, you'll have more to share with your partner later.

-Αį oply It!
+Apply It!

-W rite down the idea(s) you want to apply, and when and how you will do it.
+Write down the idea(s) you want to apply, and when and how you will do it.

-Let us think of ways to motivate one another to acts of love and good works. - Hebrews 10:24
+"The measure of intelligence is the ability to change." - Albert Einstein